-- Colorado Mountain College Responds: Back to Business.
-In an effort to aid local businesses and business professionals, Colorado Mountain College is offering no-cost coaching, live educational trainings and consultation services to in-district businesses during this time of need.
+CMC Responds: Colorado Mountain College Back to Business offers no-cost coaching, live educational trainings and consultation services to in-district businesses during this time of need.
 Learn more here.

 As many of you are facing the difficult tasks surrounding your employees and possible layoffs, below is information and links to resources that will help guide your decision-making process.

 - Review Colorado Department of Labor & Employment information on paid sick leave, unemployment insurance, wage claims and more.

 - Review the U.S. Chamber of Commerce Coronavirus Paid Leave Programs Employer Guide.

 - Layoff & Separations assistance information and resources.
 Contact our local Workforce Center here.

 - Workshare Program: The Work-Share Program gives you an alternative to laying off your employees.
 It allows you to let your employees keep working, but with fewer hours.